GRIDAPPSD/app-deconfliction/service/README.md

 </li>

 <li>
 The gridappsd-python package must be installed in Python and must be a version that is compatible with the v2023.07.0 platform version.
 To check if this package is already installed and the version, do a "pip list | grep gridappsd".
 If the pip command for managing Python packages is not installed, do a "sudo apt install python-pip3".

 The version of gridappsd-python that is packaged with the v2023.07.0 platform is 2023.5.1.
 If a newer version of gridappsd-python is installed, it must first be uninstalled with "pip uninstall gridappsd-python".
 To install this recommended version of gridappd-python (note that some slightly newer versions of gridappsd-python might work, but have not been tested and definitely anything later than early 2025 will not work) use the command "pip install gridappsd-python==2023.5.1".
 Note that sudo is not being used for these pip commands as updating just packages for the current user is recommended.
-If it is a "personal VM", it makes no difference and sudo can be used if desired.
+If it is a "personal VM", it makes no real difference and sudo can be used if desired.
 </li>

 <li>